 Class of 2020

-I am a recent graduate of UCFMR and took a faculty position back in the southeast out of residency.
-I was fortunate enough to join an incredible team at Duke Family Medicine Residency, where I have two major roles -- 70% outpatient family medicine and 30% dedicated faculty time with the residency.
-My clinical time is comprised of comprehensive outpatient family medicine at the Duke Family Medicine Clinic, as well as precepting the family medicine residents, medical students, and PA students.
+As a recent graduate of UCFMR, I took a core faculty position out of residency back in the southeast.
+I was fortunate to join an incredible leadership team at Duke Family Medicine Residency, where I have two major roles -- dedicated outpatient clinical family medicine and now Associate Program Director of the residency program.
+My clinical time is comprised of comprehensive outpatient family medicine at the Duke Family Medicine Center, precepting the family medicine residents, and leading clinical didactics.
+As APD and core faculty, I manage both our longitudinal didactics and curriculum committee, serve as an intern advisor, and oversee both recruitment and educational opportunities in conjunction with the resident directors in each of these roles.
+I also help to manage curricular and programmatic changes in conjunction with the residency leadership team.

 My time at UCFMR went above and beyond in preparing me for life after residency -- I received exceptional training in both inpatient and outpatient medicine.
 Training at AF Williams clinic taught me the importance of a high-functioning clinic, and I am incredibly thankful for my experience there.
-Along with my teaching background, UCFMR afforded robust opportunities for residents interested in pursuing faculty positions in family medicine training -- this included research endeavors, mentorship, FPIN exposure, and a multi-disciplinary faculty development elective, to name a few.
-At UCFMR, I was fortunate enough to be surrounded by an incredible group of teachers, educators, clinicians, and mentors that made this pathway possible for me.
+UCFMR afforded robust opportunities for residents interested in pursuing faculty positions during their time in training -- this included research endeavors, mentorship, scholarship, and a multi-disciplinary faculty development elective, to name a few.
+At UCFMR, I was fortunate to be surrounded by an incredible group of teachers, educators, clinicians, and mentors that made this pathway possible for me.

 Roberto Silva, MD